Updated: March 3, 2025

 World-renowned for its Port wine and outstanding architecture, sitting proudly at the mouth of the iconic Douro River, Porto has recently become a huge tourism hub in Portugal.
-Expats looking for an alternative to buying a house in Lisbon, where the prices are skyrocketing, may consider Porto, the second largest city in Portugal.
+Expats looking for an alternative to buying a house in Lisbon, where the prices are more expensive, may consider Porto, the second largest city in Portugal.

 If you’re interested in real estate investments in Porto, this article will walk you through the benefits of working with a real estate agent in Porto.
 We will explore how to find good estate agents in Porto who speak English and how their excellence in the real estate market, with administration, focused support, and personalized service, can make your future purchase a seamless success.